 How much are the fees?

-You apply online at the Swedish Migration Agency website.
-After you have applied, you will also need to visit a Swedish embassy or consulate in your home country for your biometric data (photos and fingerprints).
-Applications for residence permit are processed by the Swedish Migration Agency, NOT the University.
+Applications are completed online at the Swedish Migration Agency website.
+After you have applied, you will also need to visit a Swedish embassy or consulate in your home country for your biometric data (photos and fingerprints) to be taken.
+Applications for residence permits are processed by the Swedish Migration Agency, NOT the University.
 The residence permit application is your responsibility.

 Lund University Global Scholarship

-When and how to apply: To apply for a Lund University Global Scholarship, you must first apply to LUMES, using the online, national website, www.universityadmissions.se, during the application period (October 18, 2016 - January 16, 2017).
+When and how to apply: To apply for a Lund University Global Scholarship, you must first apply to LUMES, using the online, national website, www.universityadmissions.se, during the application period.
 Once you have made a complete application and paid the application fee, you will receive information about how to apply for the scholarship.
-For autumn 2017 studies, this will be communicated to applicants after the application period is over, i.e. in early February.
+For autumn 2020 studies, this will be communicated to applicants after the application period is over, i.e. in early February.

-As part of this online application, you need to upload your scholarship 'motivation letter'.
+As part of this online application, you need to upload a scholarship 'motivation letter'.
 Please note that the scholarship 'motivation letter' is different from the Statement of Purpose that you are asked to submit as part of your application to LUMES.
-You scholarship personal 'motivation letter' should explain why your academic performance and reasons for applying to Lund University make you an appropriate recipient for a Lund University Global Scholarship.
+Your scholarship 'motivation letter' should explain why your academic performance and reasons for applying to Lund University make you an appropriate recipient for a Lund University Global Scholarship.